Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 In the combined tree structure, which is based on {{Merkle2}}, a log tree maintains a record of each time a key's value is updated, while a prefix tree maintains the set of key-version pairs.
-Importantly, the root value of the prefix tree after adding the new key-version pair is stored in the log tree alongside the record of the update.
+Importantly, the root value of the prefix tree after adding the new key-version pair is stored in a leaf of the log tree alongside the record of the update.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

 To search the combined structure, users do a binary search for the first log entry where the prefix tree at that entry contains the desired key-version pair.